LATEST

 For the most beautiful beach within a day's reach, you have to go a bit further, to Mararikulam, usually shortened to Marari, down towards Alappuzha and roughly an hour and a half or so south of Kochi.
 This is the classic Kerala coconut-fringed beach of the postcards, long, clean and framed by palms and fishing hamlets, with a cluster of resorts and homestays behind it.
 It is calmer and more picture-perfect than the beaches nearer Kochi, and while parts of it feel resort-oriented, the public stretches are gorgeous.
 Treat Marari as a slightly indulgent day trip or an overnight, rather than a casual afternoon.

-How to plan your beach day
+How should you plan a beach day from Kochi?

 A few practical notes tie it together.
 Distances here are as much about traffic and ferries as kilometres, so leave early, especially for the Vypin beaches where the ferry can add time.
 Mornings are cooler and calmer for swimming; late afternoons are for sunsets and the promenade crowds.
 Sea conditions on this coast can turn rough, particularly around the monsoon, so respect any local warnings and do not swim out where you cannot stand.
 Carry water, sunscreen and cash for the shacks, and build in time to simply sit with a fried fish and a coconut and watch the fishing boats come in.
 Ranked or not, that is the real point of every beach on this list.